 Pulse is automatically updating itself to the latest available firmware when it's being connected in our app.
-On Aidon and Kaifa/Nuri meters this will also happen by itself whenever a new firmware is released, while Pulse needs to be connected to an USB power supply to receive updates when connected to a Kamstrup meter.
+With Aidon and Kaifa/Nuri meters this will automatically happen whenever a new firmware is released.
+With Kamstrup meters Pulse needs to be connected to an USB power supply to install updates.

 Static weak blue light:

-You should now be able to see your consumption in realtime in our app.
+Pulse is set up.
+You should now be able to see your consumption in real time in our app.

 Pulse is connected to your energy meter, but is not set up correctly in the app.
-Connect Pulse to a USB power-supply, and it will change it's light to green.
-Go into the app to Power-ups, and on the page that comes up choose Pulse.
+Connect Pulse to a USB power-supply, and the light will change to static green.
+Go into the app > Power-ups, and search for the Tibber Pulse.
 Click on Connect and follow the on-screen instructions.